belcurv/ultimate_angular/notes/notes.md

         // delete data
     });
 ```
-The methods return a promise, so they're always followed by one or more .then().

-This relies on a server.
-Instead of this, we're going to use Firebase: www.firebase.com.
+The methods return promises, so they're always followed by one or more .then().
+These methods rely on a server.
+Instead of this, we're going to use Firebase (https://www.firebase.com/).
 It's both a real-time database AND a backed server.

 Include it from CDN:
 ```